 However, rest assured, things are not as bad as they might seem.
 In fact, you might be surprised.

-In other words, when it comes to calculating the average score of these websites we have to take into consideration a plethora of factors, such as the complexity of each website, the page size, how well the HTML to text ratio is optimized, mobile compatibility, and mobile-friendliness, and so on.
+In other words, when it comes to calculating the average score of these websites, we have to take into consideration a plethora of factors, such as the complexity of each website, the page size, how well the HTML to text ratio is optimized, mobile compatibility, and mobile-friendliness, and so on.

-3. The Global Websites Review shows an average Mobile Compatibility score of 80.57% – surely we can do better!
+3. The Global Websites Review shows an average Mobile Compatibility score of 81.05% – surely we can do better!

-That said, we also have to keep in mind that many of these websites rely on separate mobile apps to cater to the needs or their mobile users, so let’s not judge them too harsh.
+That said, we also have to keep in mind that many of these websites rely on separate mobile apps to cater to the needs of their mobile users, so let’s not judge them too harshly.
 For example, Instagram’s website only scored 60 on mobile compatibility.

 However, we all have been using the Instagram app at least once in our life – or even multiple times for a lot of people in a day, and it still runs like a dream.
 Most users actually don’t think Instagram is loading too slow, especially since Instagram is mostly loading a lot of pictures and stories.